ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 * An NSX Edge appliance is deployed and configured to perform network address translation (NAT).
 NAT is done from the range of IP addresses of the workload logical switch to a public IP address on the NAT rules.
 **(NSX-V only)** If you installed the Veeam® service, the NSX Manager is configured to do a daily backup of the NSX configurations.
 For more information, see [Veeam overview](/docs/vmwaresolutions?topic=vmwaresolutions-veeam_considerations).

-## Procedure to configure the networking settings for your VMs
+## Configuring the networking settings for your VMs
 {: #vc_esg_config-procedure-config-networking}

 To take advantage of NSX for your workload VMs, you must configure a number of settings by completing the following steps when you create your VMs: